Me-ghana/Me-ghana.github.io/_posts/2018-4-25-Coin-Counting.md

 Instantiate a simple blob detector in the constructor and filter by circularity.
 Set a minimum area to limit inclusion of artifacts.
 Use the gray-scaled and de-noised image to detect the keypoints, and save the number of blobs found.

 **Step 3C**
 Draw the keypoints as a blue line on the original image.
-You can see that we have successfully identified each coin.
+You can see that we have successfully identified each coin region.

 <p align="center">
   <img src= "https://raw.githubusercontent.com/Me-ghana/Coin-Counter/master/CoinImages/Coins3.png" width = "450">